-My grandmother was a telephone operator, and when she retired her coworkers created a recipe Rolodex using an old metal flip card directory.
+My grandmother was a telephone operator and when she retired, her coworkers created a recipe Rolodex using an old metal flip card directory.
+It’s one of the mementos I’ve held onto to help remember her fun sense of humor.

 Here are some of my favorites: